 Structural validity was assessed by fitting a CFA to each of the facets.
 Goodness of fit measures signaled that the data is consistent with the facet models, with 88% of the chi-square tests yielding non-significant results and all facets at least approximately fitting the data according to goodness-of-fit indices.
 These results suggest that the facets included in the BMFPI can be used independently, in case that researchers and practitioners are more interested in a specific set of facets rather than in the full Big Five picture.

 The higher order structure was tested using ESEM, a method which allows to overcome the constraint of independent clusters solution usually imposed in a CFA.
 Although some researchers could argue that such constraints are beneficial to ensure a high degree of discriminant validity, the independent cluster solution may be too strict to model constructs that are highly inter-related, as it occurs in personality traits.
 A control measure to deduce a reasonable degree of convergent and discriminant validity in the ESEM solution is to verify that the primary factor loadings are distinct from zero (i.e. that they are statistically significant), and that the proportion of significant cross-loadings is not excessive.
 All of this was the case for the current data in both languages.
+Cross-loadings were as expected and, as we used facet scores instead of sum-scores, these were incorporated into further analyses such as the nomological network.

 Association with external constructs